-Getting a manicure is not as simple as a brush of base coat, nail polish and a top coat with a quick shape up using a nail file.
+Getting a manicure is a popular choice when it comes to pampering oneself and enhancing overall appearance.
+It’s not as simple as a brush of base coat, nail polish and a top coat with a quick shape up using a nail file.
 There are many types of manicures out there which have different benefits that nutrify your hands, feet and of course, nails!

 1. French manicure